Handbook home

 Generic skills

-Students who successfully complete this subject should be able to:
+On completion of this subject, students should be able to:

 - Develop critical and analytical skills (including argument identification and analysis)

-- Develop communication (written and oral)
+- Communicate effectively (written and oral)